monkishtypist/slas/website_maintenance_sla.md

 - Malware removal

 ## Website Maintenance Agreement Term
-The Term of this agreement is a (12) twelve months.
+The Term of this agreement is (12) twelve months.
 The Renewal Term shall automatically start once the Term has lapsed unless request for termination has been received.

 ## Customer Responsibilities
 1. Obligations
 The client agrees to provide the service provider with reasonable access to all necessary personnel to answer any questions about any problems reported by the client regarding the Software. client also agrees to promptly implement all updates provided by either a 3rd party or the service provider if requested.
 When requested and necessary, the client shall provide the service provider in writing a reasonable description of the maintenance required along with any additional information or Software required to complete the Website Maintenance.
+- Requests for changes to the website shall be submitted in writing via email.
+- You shall not change any configuration or settings of the website and hosting, or other parts, which could affect the proper functioning of the website.
+- You are responsible for any legal compliance, including but not limited to copyright and the intellectual property of materials (such as: texts, images, licenses, and other resources).
+- You are obliged to respond to calls and/or emails regarding any Service requests within the shortest time possible.
+- You shall provide any additional materials and information related to the subject of this agreement, which may also include third-party content, information or material, including but not limited to: Webhosting details and connection information, (S)FTP access, database access, etc.
 2. Primary Contacts
 The client shall appoint one (1) individual within client's organization to serve as primary contact between the client and the service provider.
 All of the client's support enquiries shall be initiated through these contacts and logged internally.

 ## Error Correction
-Upon identification of any Website Maintenance error, the client shall notify the service provider of such error and shall provide the service provider with a problem report and enough information to reproduce the error.
+Upon identification of any Website Maintenance error, the client shall notify the service provider of such error in writing and shall provide the service provider with a problem report and enough information to reproduce the error.
 The service provider shall use all reasonable efforts to respond to problem reports.
 The service provider shall begin to correct any reproducible Website Maintenance errors in the Software attributable to the service provider with the level of effort commensurate with the error within one (1) business day.
 The service provider shall not be responsible for correcting any errors not attributable to the service provider.
+- When reporting errors, you shall provide enough information for us to reproduce the error

 ## Go Live Policy
 No changes (software, error correction, modification, or otherwise) shall be deployed to production or "go live" on Fridays unless otherwise agreed upon by both client and service provider.
 Support is limited over the weekend and this policy is designed to reduce the risk of critical errors during this period.

+## Indemnity
+- We shall not be responsible for any content, accessibility, usability, nor for the accuracy and timeliness of any information displayed and published on any part of the website (webpage, graphics, images, video, files, attachments, etc.); this responsibility fully rests with the client.
+- We shall not be liable for damages caused by a loss or damage of stored data (for example, the deletion or corruption of backup files, etc.).